 When you’re a small business, every dollar counts, and it’s important to know where your hard-earned finances are going.
 So having a strategic financial plan and business budget is so important.
 Which is where Tammy Barton comes in.

 Tammy Barton is an Australian entrepreneur, businessperson, personal finance expert, and the founding director of Australian personal budgeting service MyBudget.
-MyBudget helps people take control of their finances through budgeting and money management, and Tammy Barton is coming to Easy Weddings Evolve this month to talk about how you can do the same for your business.
+MyBudget helps people take control of their finances through budgeting and money management.

 The winner of multiple awards, Tammy is recognised as one of Australia’s most influential businesswomen and regularly appears in the media as an expert on personal money management and household budgeting.
 Her talk on day two of Evolve will go into small business finance and how you can take control of your business finances and budget.

 Not only that, but Tammy will also be at Evolve to assist you in promoting a healthy attitude towards your business budget, how to budget and create a budget, and how to manage your business profits and losses.

 Planning strategically for your business is so important because you need to know that what you are doing is working.
 But there’s no sense in making a strategic planning document that is long, boring or complicated, after all, you need to stay inspired to stay on your strategic plan!